site is listed on the science, engineering and technology section of

 There are few facts at this level which must simply be learned.
 However, you must be able to instantly picture the place in the periodic table of any element mentioned in your syllabus.
 If you have these positions stamped on your mind as the starting point for all your inorganic theory, there will be far fewer other facts that you simply need to remember.

+However, you will be given a periodic table in exams, so learn how to use it.
 A valuable part of inorganic chemistry is learning how to relate a vast mass of theory to two simple observations, and how to use the relationship to make predictions:

 i) First observation: Physical and chemical properties of elements and their compounds follow largely predictable patterns down groups in the periodic table.